 - Each week you will watch lecture videos, complete short quizzes that follow each video, and complete the labs for the week.
-Labs are due by 10 pm on Fridays unless otherwise noted.
+Labs are due by 10 pm on Mondays unless otherwise noted, such as for Monday holidays.
 All labs must be uploaded in a format acceptable by SafeAssign.
 Do not copy and paste the lab into the dialog box because it will not go through SafeAssign and you will lose all your formatting.
 This will result in losing points on the lab. - All quizzes are completed on Blackboard.
 All labs are submitted via Blackboard.
-Assignments submitted in any other manner or to the wrong link will not be graded. - Each week is labeled with the week number and topic on the Blackboard buttons on the left panel. - It is essential that you watch the lecture videos and complete the labs each week in a timely manner.
+Assignments submitted in any other manner, including email, or to the wrong link will not be graded.

+- Each week is labeled with the week number and topic on the Blackboard buttons on the left panel. - It is essential that you watch the lecture videos and complete the labs each week in a timely manner.
 Missing or late labs will also result in significant deductions from your lab grade.
 Labs comprise 50% of your grade, and skills from one lab help prepare you to complete the next lab.
-The midterm and final will cover both lecture and lab topics and skills.

-• There is a grading rubric attached to each lab except the first one, so you know in advance exactly what is required.
+The midterm and final will cover both lecture and lab topics and skills. - Labs 1-6 must be submitted before the midterm unless I have previously approved late submission based on a legitimate documentable reason.
+Also, make sure you note the last day I will accept labs 7-9. - There is a grading rubric attached to each lab, so you know in advance exactly what is required.
 There is a specific table format and a formal lab write-up format you will need to follow.
 Both of these formats are fairly standard across the natural sciences and social sciences, so if you develop these skills, you will be able to use them in other classes and in your professional life.
 You will find the formats under Course Materials, and your second lab (Week 2) has a video on how to create a formal table in Excel and copy it over into Word.
 I don't want you to be creative with tables.
 I want you to develop the skill of developing a professional publication-quality table.